 Porter-Cologne Water Quality Control Act

 Under the Porter-Cologne Water Quality Control Act, “waters of the state” fall under the jurisdiction of the appropriate regional water board.
 The regional water board must prepare and periodically update Basin Plans.
 Each Basin Plan establishes numerical or narrative water quality objectives to protect established beneficial uses, which include wildlife, fisheries and their habitats.
-Projects that affect wetlands or waters of the state must meet discharge requirements of the regional water board, which may be issued in addition to a water quality certification or waiver under section 401 of the Clean Water Act.
+Projects that affect wetlands or waters of the State must meet discharge requirements of the regional water board, which may be issued in addition to a water quality certification or waiver under section 401 of the Clean Water Act.

 Local Regulations